How can I get a symptom-free test?

-A new ‘Pharmacy Collect’ service has launched with over 80 pharmacies signed up so far to provide an additional route to regular symptom-free testing.
+You can collect symptom-free LFD tests from over 80 pharmacies in Wirral.
 People aged over 18 without symptoms can visit a participating local pharmacy and collect a box of seven rapid tests to use twice a week at home.

-For people who can’t access tests through the other routes, you can order a box of tests online or through 119, which will be delivered to your home.
+If you can’t access tests through the other routes, you can order a box of tests online from GOV.UK or by calling 119.
+These will be delivered to your home.

 What the test involves